-Endometriosis is the presence of endometrial tissue (the lining of the inside of the uterus) in a location outside of the uterus.
+Endometriosis is the presence of cells that are similar to the endometrium (the lining of the inside of the uterus) in a location outside of the uterus.

-Because the displaced endometrial tissue continues to function as it normally would, it grows and thickens with each menstrual cycle.
+Because the tissue functions like the lining of the uterus, it grows and thickens with each menstrual cycle.
 It also breaks down and bleeds every month.
 Normal endometrial tissue exits the body through the vagina during a period, but endometriotic tissue is trapped.
 This can cause pain and irritation to the surrounding tissue, sometimes causing scar tissue, adhesions (organs sticking together), and infertility.
 Some women may have severe debilitating pain, while others have no symptoms at all.
 Endometriosis occurs most commonly within the pelvis but has been reported in nearly every other location of the body.
 Endometriosis on the ovary can cause cysts called endometriomas, which are filled with menstrual debris.

 Endometriosis is relatively common, affecting women of child-bearing age.
 More than five million women in the US have endometriosis.
 Endometriosis affects women of all ethnicities but may be more common among Caucasian women.
 Rates are higher among women with very painful periods or chronic pelvic pain.
 Women with infertility are more likely to have endometriosis.[1-2].
 Having a first-degree relative with endometriosis increases the risk of having endometriosis.

 3. American Journal of Obstetrics and Gynecology, 1980

 It is not known what causes endometriosis.
 There are several theories:

 - Retrograde menstruation: Endometrial cells that are shed into the uterus during a period are carried backwards through the tubes and into the pelvis, where they can implant.